JamesMura/bootstrap/README.md

             .
      -(use ./manage.py migrate to migrate these)

-Then run the migrations using the command <code>python manage.py migrate</code>.
+Then run the migrations using the command <code>./manage.py migrate</code>.
-<b>You will run into some ugly foreseen migration errors here</b>

 Now make sure you have postgress installed and running...